-Next, choose your preferred Translation Engine.
-Then, you’ll need to enter an API key for that service, which is what lets you connect your WordPress site to that service.
+Next, choose your preferred translation engine.
+Then, you’ll need to enter an API key for that service, which lets you connect your WordPress site to that service.

 TranslatePress has step-by-step documentation on how to obtain the API key for both services:

 Finally, you also have the option to set a limit for how many machine translation characters to perform per day, which helps you control your budget.

 The TranslatePress plugin does not charge you anything based on your machine translation usage.
 However, you may need to pay Google Translate or DeepL directly depending on your usage.